-If you’re worried that driving is a safety issue for your parents, gather other family members and speak with your parents in a caring way.
+If you’re worried that driving is a safety issue for your mom or dad, gather other family members and speak with them in a caring way.
 Know the discussion may be traumatic, but stress your concern that they may hurt themselves or others.
 Mention specific reasons and examples.

-It’s not a good idea to hide the keys, block usage of the car, or notify the police that your parents are unsafe drivers.
-It could cause a situation of mistrust, and this information could be used against your parents if they’re involved in an accident.
+It’s not a good idea to hide the keys, block usage of the car, or notify the police that your parent is an unsafe driver.
+It could cause a situation of mistrust, and this information could be used against them if they’re involved in an accident.

 - Contact the local Area Agency on Aging or Eldercare Locator for help finding services such as Dial-A-Ride, public transit, specialized mini-buses, volunteer chauffeurs or free or low-cost buses, taxi services, or carpools

-- Inquire with church or community groups about volunteers that help transport older adults
+- Inquire with church or community groups about volunteers who help transport older adults

 - Purchase a power chair or three-wheeled scooter to get to nearby places